 The Coast Guard analyzed this proposed rule under Executive Order 13132 and has determined that this rule does not have implications for federalism under that Order.

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) governs the issuance of Federal regulations that require unfunded mandates.
 An unfunded mandate is a regulation that requires a State, local, or tribal government or the private sector to incur direct costs without the Federal Government's having first provided the funds to pay those costs.
 This proposed rule would not impose an unfunded mandate.

 This proposed rule would not effect a taking of private property or otherwise have taking implications under Executive Order 12630, Governmental Actions and Interference with Constitutionally Protected Property Rights.
 Start Printed Page 2616

 This proposed rule meets applicable standards in sections 3(a) and 3(b)(2) of Executive Order 12988, Civil Justice Reform, to minimize litigation, eliminate ambiguity, and reduce burden.

 The Coast Guard analyzed this proposed rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
 This proposed rule is not an economically significant rule and does not pose an environmental risk to health or risk to safety that may disproportionately affect children.

 Indian Tribal Governments

-This interim rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
+This proposed rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
 A rule with tribal implications has a substantial direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.